Find Affordable College Courses

 Baltimore, MD

-Our analysis found Johns Hopkins University to be the best school for mental and social health services students who want to pursue a degree in Maryland.
+Our 2023 rankings named Johns Hopkins University the best school in Maryland for mental and social health services students.
 Johns Hopkins is a fairly large private not-for-profit school located in the large city of Baltimore.

-Full Mental & Social Health Services at Johns Hopkins University Report
+Read full report on Mental & Social Health Services at Johns Hopkins University

 Full Mental & Social Health Services at University of Maryland - Baltimore Report

-The excellent programs at University of Maryland - College Park helped the school earn the #3 place on this year’s ranking of the best mental and social health services schools in Maryland.
-UMCP is a very large public school located in the large suburb of College Park.
+A rank of #3 on this year’s list means University of Maryland - College Park is a great place for mental and social health services students.
+UMCP is a fairly large public school located in the large suburb of College Park.

 Read full report on Mental & Social Health Services at University of Maryland - College Park